integralfx/MemTestHelper/DDR4 OC Guide.md

       * tREFI is also a timing that can help with performance.
 Unlike all the other timings, higher is better for tREFI.
       It's typically not a good idea to increase tREFI too much as ambient temperature changes (e.g. winter to summer) can be enough to cause instability.

+7. You can also increase DRAM voltage to drop timings even more.
+Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).

 ## Miscellaneous Tips
 * Usually a 200MHz increase in DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
   For example, 3000 15-17-17 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.